bauersimon/critrolehue/README.md

 ![demo picture](demo.jpg)

+> You can try out this demo [live in your browser](https://bauersimon.github.io/critrolehue/).

 The goal of this project is to have an automatic way of extracting color from the Critical Role ambient lights.
+Please note that the color extraction is **not real-time**.

 ## Components